Managing upgrade fixes with Deployment Manager

 - Configuring upgrade pipelines

-- Syncing rules between the production environment and the upgraded, cloned, staging environment
+- Syncing rules between the production environment and the upgraded, cloned, staging environment in Deployment Manager

 For each application, promote an application product rule, which includes a sample of the production data and rule configurations used to complete thorough regression testing of the application on the upgraded cloned, staging environment.
 Use ad hoc tasks in Deployment Manager promote the rules.
 Ad hoc tasks are available in Deployment Manager 4.8.2 and later.